What Does it Take to Be an Engine or Machine Assembler?

 Other Jobs You May be Interested In

-Those thinking about becoming an Engine or Machine Assembler might also be interested in the following careers:
+Those interested in being an Engine or Machine Assembler may also be interested in:

 - Electrical and Electronic Equipment Assemblers